Welcome to dbt-score

 information.
 At scale, it becomes tedious to enforce good practices in large

-data teams dealing with many models/sources.
+data teams dealing with many dbt entities.

 To that end, dbt-score